 If we plan on doing something physical on a trip, things that could get us hurt like skiing or bike riding, then we’ll definitely get travel insurance.
 We want that safety net in case something goes wrong.

-When we do feel the need for it, we always get insurance from either World Nomads or SafetyWing.
-They’re both leading travel medical insurance providers used by many long-term travelers.
+When we do feel the need for it, we always get insurance from SafetyWing or Heymondo.
+They’re travel insurance providers often used by many long-term travelers.
+Click on the links to get a free quote from SafetyWing or Heymondo.
+Get 5% off on Heymondo when purchasing a policy using our link.

 7. Don’t Be Confused by the Currency